electrode-io/electrode/packages/electrode-react-webapp/README.md

     -   `host` `(String)` The host that webpack-dev-server runs on
     -   `port` `(String)` The port that webpack-dev-server runs on
 -   `prodBundleBase` `(String)` Base path to locate the JavaScript, CSS and manifest bundles.
 Defaults to "/js/".
 Should end with "/".
+-   `cspNoncePropPath` `(String)` The path from the request object to a CSP nonce value.
+This nonce, if present, will be included on any `script` elements that contain scripts (e.g. any SSR preloaded state).
+For example, if you have a hapi plugin that puts a nonce value at `request.plugins.myCspGenerator.nonce` you would set `cspNonceProp` to `plugins.myCspGenerator.nonce`.
+If this property is undefined, or if the value at that location is undefined, no nonce will be added to the script elements.

 ### `htmlFile` view details